Guna-Sekhar-Sai-Harsha/Personal-Dialogue-Generation/README.md

 ### Install Custom Dependencies

 Besides pytorch, our code is mainly based on [ParlAI](https://github.com/facebookresearch/ParlAI) and [Huggingface's transformers](https://github.com/huggingface/transformers) (pytorch-pretrained-bert v0.6.2) library.
 As they are under active development, for the purpose to reproduce our results, we provide two custom repos to install them.
-It is worth noting that we also modify a little on Huggingface's code to achieve the auxiliary task `Next Utterance Prediction` (See Section 3.1 in our paper), and more details on changes could be seen [here](https://github.com/SivilTaram/transformers/commit/e1e718496c32c0d99291c0b890fd4ae6365191ba).
+It is worth noting that we also modify a little on Huggingface's code to achieve the auxiliary task `Next Utterance Prediction` (See Section 3.1 in our paper).
 Assuming you current working directory is `./`, you can run the following script to install them:

 ```bash
 cd ..